Clubs and Leagues: Roller Hockey

-Long Island City: Outdoor rink at Dutch Kills Playground, 27th St. and 37th Ave.: The last time I was in the area (admittedly a long time ago), this rink looked especially nice.
+Long Island City: Outdoor rink at Dutch Kills Playground, 27th St. and 37th Ave.: The last time we were in the area (admittedly a long time ago), this rink looked especially nice.

 Astoria: Outdoor rink in Chapetto Square in Astoria Park, located at 21st St. on the north side of the Triborough Bridge